Darren-Haynes/front-end-cf-test/README.md

 ### Slider

-I did not builder the slider from scratch for the index.html page.
+I did not build the slider from scratch for the index.html page.
 I modified a very cool slider by Avi Kohn: http://codepen.io/AMKohn/pen/EKJHf
 NOTE: I still need to fix the overlay on the slider (with the text and red button) - images 2-6 on the slider need their own overlay.
 Currently only the into slider image has the overlay.

 ### Menu text links